Itvisors/mendix-DataTables/README.md

 ## Limitations

 - Currently it is not possible to resize columns at runtime.
+- Currently the widget uses a default style where it should use the Mendix theme settings.
 - References can be used one level deep.
 - Due to limitations in the custom widget definition, the attributes and references need to be entered as text rather than selected from a list.